kovalenp/interview-marcus-shop/README.md

 }
 ```

-5. Linked to mock user or cookie session
+5. Linked to userId or cookie session

 ---